tobyscales/ps-gitprofile/README.md

 Finally, for advanced users you can clone this repo and change the $env:gitProfile variable at the top of profile.ps1 to point all the defaults to your repository instead.

 #TODO:
-* Add ability to update profile.ps1 after initial setup
+* Add ability to update profile.ps1 after initial setup (version check for updater script)
 * Cleanup logic in Import-GitFunction to allow case mismatches
 * Add git support for 2-way sync
 * TO ADD: auto-import ARM snippets: https://danielpaulus.com/arm-templates-with-visual-studio-code/